shuklak13/Statistics/Statistics.md

 	* identify outliers and influential points, and perhaps exclude them **if** *they can be determined to be data entry errors or from a different population than the rest of the sample*
 	* transform data to create linear relations that satisfy regression assumptions
 * remember - if you have multiple models that seem equally valid but give different conclusions, then your data is insufficient to answer your question unambiguously
+* the significance of individual predictors can be measured via T-test

 ## Outliers
 * standardize your data points' residuals (Subtract mean(resid), Divide sd(resid)) to convert to z-scores